 Makes 4 servings (about 6 ounces each)

-Process all ingredients, except ice cubes, in blender until smooth.
+Process all ingredients, except ice cubes, in a blender until smooth.
 Add ice cubes and blend until smooth.
 Serve in glasses.

 TIP: Berry Bean Blast can be made 1 to 2 days in advance; refrigerate, covered.
 The drink will thicken in the refrigerator; stir in orange juice or cold water for desired consistency.
 Frozen strawberries can be used; if using frozen berries, ice cubes will not be needed.